 America doesn’t have to wait for the FDA to reform itself in order to put patients first.
 Just a few years ago, terminally ill patients were forced to endure for the FDA’s slow-moving approval process in order to access potentially lifesaving treatments.
 Today, patients have new hope and more options under the first Right to Try law.

 Thanks to the work of citizens and state lawmakers, 41 states and the federal government enacted Right to Try, opening a new pathway for terminally ill patients to access treatments.
 Today, Right to Try is working.
 Dying patients nationwide have been able to pursue, with their doctors’ recommendation, treatments that have passed basic FDA safety evaluation but have not yet received full approval.
 It has improved and saved the lives of people with illnesses like cancer, ALS, and now COVID-19.
-Right to Try 2.0 applies this principle to the latest in medical treatments.
+Right to Try 2.0, now law in Arizona and Nevada applies this principle to the latest in medical treatments.

 Safety First with Right to Try for Individual Treatments